 Deep vein thrombosis (DVT) and acute pulmonary embolism (PE) are two manifestations of venous thromboembolism (VTE).
 VTE contributes to significant morbidity and mortality both in the community and in hospital.
 The mainstay of therapy for DVT is anticoagulation, provided there is no contraindication.
 Following initial anticoagulation, patients with DVT are anticoagulated further to prevent future recurrences, embolism, and thrombosis-related death.

 An overview of the treatment of lower extremity DVT (distal and proximal), including indications for anticoagulation, alternate therapies, and treatment of special populations of patients with DVT, are discussed in this topic.
 Initial, long-term, and extended (indefinite) anticoagulation for DVT, as well as the treatment of PE, upper extremity DVT, and the diagnosis and prevention of DVT are discussed in detail, separately.
-(See "Deep venous thrombosis: Initiation of anticoagulation (5 to 10 days)" and "Deep venous thrombosis: Long-term anticoagulation (three to six months)" and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism" and "Anticoagulation in acute pulmonary embolism" and "Treatment of acute pulmonary embolism" and "Diagnosis of suspected deep vein thrombosis of the lower extremity" and "Prevention of venous thromboembolic disease in medical patients" and "Prevention of venous thromboembolic disease in surgical patients".)
+(See "Lower extremity deep venous thrombosis: Initiation of anticoagulation (first 10 days)" and "Lower extremity deep venous thrombosis: Long-term anticoagulation (10 days to three months)" and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism" and "Anticoagulation in acute pulmonary embolism" and "Treatment of acute pulmonary embolism" and "Diagnosis of suspected deep vein thrombosis of the lower extremity" and "Prevention of venous thromboembolic disease in medical patients" and "Prevention of venous thromboembolic disease in surgical patients".)

 For the purposes of discussion in this topic, the following terms apply: